ozancank/ozancank/README.md

 > “Code is like humor.
 When you have to explain it, it’s bad.”
 > — Cory House
 >
 > “Talk is cheap.
 Show me the code.”
-> — Linus Torvalds
+> — inus Torvalds